-It takes a significant period of time and a substantial investment to recruit and develop executives who possess the experience and talent necessary to lead at Ionis given our innovative technology, innovative business strategy and complex drug development pipeline.
+It takes a significant period of time and a substantial investment to recruit and develop employees who possess the experience and talent necessary to lead at Ionis given our transformative technology, innovative business strategy and complex drug development pipeline.
 Senior executives must have experience with all aspects of our business to be effective leaders.
-Our drug technology is a "platform technology", which means the more knowledge and experience an employee has with our technology platform, the better equipped she or he is to create value at Ionis.
+Our drug technology is a "platform technology," which means the more knowledge and experience an employee has with our technology platform, the better equipped she or he is to create value at Ionis.
 Given the uniqueness and complexity of our technology, it is critical to retain the knowledge and experience of outstanding long service employees.
 The experience and seniority of our employees is critical to our future success.
 For these reasons, it is our objective to attract and retain the best talent available and to invest in those individuals who deliver long-term productivity.

-- · Long tenure among a dedicated and highly skilled workforce, combined with the highest performance standards, contributes to our leadership in the industry and serves the interests of stockholders. - · Our focus on retention is coupled to a strong belief that executive talent most often should be developed and promoted from within Ionis. - The long tenure of high-performing executive officers reflects this strategy at all levels of the organization. - o Our named executive officers, or NEOs, who served in 2016 have on average 22 years and as much as 27 years of tenure at Ionis. - Our other officers who served in 2016 have on average over 20 years of tenure at Ionis. - Each of our executive officers has been carefully evaluated and selected through a rigorous performance assessment process over a long career.
+- Long tenure among a dedicated and highly skilled workforce, combined with the highest performance standards, contributes to our leadership in the industry and serves the interests of stockholders. - Our focus on retention is coupled to a strong belief that executive talent most often should be developed and promoted from within Ionis. - · The long tenure of high-performing executive officers reflects this strategy at all levels of the organization. - Our named executive officers for 2018 have on average approximately 24 years and as much as 30 years of tenure at Ionis. - Our other officers who served in 2018 have on average over 15 years of tenure at Ionis.

+The Company has carefully evaluated and selected each of our executive officers through a rigorous performance assessment process over a long career.
 In their current assignments, they remain subject to a challenging annual performance assessment in which they must continue to meet the highest standards or be reassigned or separated from the Company.